nahorov/Hendrix-Systems-Lab/README.md

 If you use this material in research or teaching, please cite:

-> [Your Name], “Hendrix, Systems Engineer: Rebuilding a Guitar Hero’s Signal Chain with SPICE,” GitHub repository, 2025.
+> [Rohan Puranik], “Hendrix, Systems Engineer: Rebuilding a Guitar Hero’s Signal Chain with SPICE,” GitHub repository, 2025.
 > DOI: *(Zenodo DOI if minted)*

 ---